CoinFundApp/backend_invoices/README.md

 # CoinFundIt.com Campaign Relay Server

-This repository contains the source code for a simple SQLite3 Node.js server that handles backend crowdfunding or donation campaign data processing.
-The relay server uses the [nginx](https://nginx.org/) web server as a reverse proxy to handle incoming requests.
+This repository contains the source code for a simple SQLite3 Node.js server that handles backend crowdfunding or donations campaigns data processing.

 ## Repository Contents